 Clearly, all staff will take account of and respond to, within their curriculum planning, each pupil's emotional and social needs; their need to learn about self and their own feelings, relationships and how their behaviour affects others.
 They recognise that in order to achieve and succeed, pupils self-confidence and motivation towards learning need addressing through the provision of a range of satisfying and stimulating educational experiences and that pupils who progress take a pride in their efforts, and that the successful completion of tasks develops their self-image.
-All teachers and support staff, along with the pupils and parents/carers, are encouraged to recognize and commend each pupil's achievements.
+All teachers and support staff, along with the pupils and parents/carers, are encouraged to recognise and commend each pupil's achievements.
 This is done through the use of a wide range of rewards.

-To ensure progress and continuity in learning the school maintains pupil progress records, and achievement is monitored in English and Maths: Using Age Related Expectations(ARE) at Key Stage 2 and 3 and then, at Key Stage 4, using Functional Skills Levels.
-Pupils are encouraged to take a full part in their own assessment recognizing their own successes and areas where they need to work harder and/or receive additional support.
+To ensure progress and continuity in learning the school maintains pupil progress records, and achievement is assessed and monitored in English and Maths using the B-Squared Steps4Life framework.
+Pupils are encouraged to be involved in their own assessment, recognising their own successes and areas where they need to work harder and/or receive additional support.
 In this way, they are encouraged to take greater responsibility for their own learning.
 This is particularly important when making choices about the transition to post-16 education and training.